MattHeffNT/DevelopmentIdeas/README.md

 When I think of an idea, I note them here to come back to at a later time.

 ## Currently working on ##

-- Minecraft lessons
-- Super Super Sounds custom tumblr Theme
+- Strapi/React form/file Get/Post portal
 - Streetfood MVP second iteration ready for cordova
-- Update Indigibot search filter, build frontend to add/remove search terms

 ## TO DO ##
-- create the <a href = "http://nationalunitygovernment.org/pdf/aboriginal-australia-map.pdf">AIATSIS</a> map as an overlay in Leaflet
-- <div> open/close tag colourizer extension for VScode
-- Comprehensive digital safety Resource for domestic/violence victims (video + static page)

 - Dictionary plugin for http://keypirinha.com (https://rapidapi.com/dpventures/api/wordsapi or Meriam API)
-- Mod for Rebel Galaxy Outlaws to add user's own Spotify. (when they release their source code)
-- interactive CDU Campus Map with search (get Lat/Long info for each of the different colours/buildings)
-- automate Windows 10 mobile hotspot to switch on at startup
 - https://en.wikipedia.org/wiki/WebRTC chat roulette proper plugin for Wordpress
+- Update Indigibot search filter, build frontend to add/remove search terms
+- Comprehensive digital safety Resource for domestic/violence victims (video + static page)
+- Update the Custom Skin Compiler for Minecraft Education Edition (so that it can upload multiple skins)

 ## Done ##
+- Super Super Sounds custom tumblr Theme
+- Minecraft lessons
 - Red Dirt Poetry Festival 2020 (online)
 - nice geojson form/frontend where a user can add in their respective details (e.g. that get saved into the properties), click on respective location and it saves to a geojson file? https://github.com/MattHeffNT/GeoJSON-Form
-- Custom Skin Compiler for Minecraft Education Edition